debrawolford/plant-swap/README.md

 [Back to Top](#table-of-contents)

 ## Deployment
-*Plant Swap* has been built with the help of Virtual Studio Code, a desktop code editor.
-It has been committed to Git and Pushed to GitHub using the terminal in Virtual Studio Code. the website is hosted on Heroku.
+*Plant Swap* has been built with the help of Visual Studio Code, a desktop code editor.
+It has been committed to Git and Pushed to GitHub using the terminal in Visual Studio Code. the website is hosted on Heroku.

 ### Cloning
 #### 1. Clone the repository and run locally: